 Way back, “bug” became a catch-all for small critters.
 Media and marketing kept that trend alive.
 So when someone asks “is a spider a bug,” they usually mean any six- or eight-legged pest.

 Insect sprays often miss spiders because arachnids don’t bite or feed like insects.
-For harsh-looking species, we follow guidance on medically important spiders.
+Spiders don’t groom themselves the same way, and they walk on the tips of their legs, which reduces contact with treated surfaces.
+For harsh-looking species, we follow guidance on medically important spiders from Virginia Tech.
 Then we spot-treat corners and entry points.
 That mix of mechanical web removal and targeted spray works best.

 Prevention Tips for Spiders and Bugs